 In bond markets capitalisation-weighted indices are both illogical ways to invest, and hard to track.
 And for investors who need to achieve a particular outcome, passive can be an impractical solution.

 Moreover, active performance is cyclical.
 Active managers fare better in some environments than others, and selling out of a manager with a strong philosophy and process after a short period of underperformance risks locking in underperformance.

 Investors need to use all the tools available to them: active, passive and smart beta.
 We would argue that the potential value added from active management remains critical to maximising the return from a broad portfolio, meaning that active management will in time start to regain share from passive.

-Head of Official Institutions and Thought Leadership
+Head of Strategic Client Group, Official Institutions

 The opinions contained herein are those of the author and do not necessarily represent the house view.
 This document is intended to be for information purposes only.
 The material is not intended as an offer or solicitation for the purchase or sale of any financial instrument.
 The material is not intended to provide, and should not be relied on for, accounting, legal or tax advice, or investment recommendations.
 Information herein is believed to be reliable but Cazenove Capital does not warrant its completeness or accuracy.
 No responsibility can be accepted for errors of fact or opinion.
 This does not exclude or restrict any duty or liability that Cazenove Capital has to its customers under the Financial Services and Markets Act 2000 (as amended from time to time) or any other regulatory system.
 Cazenove Capital is part of the Schroder Group and a trading name of Schroder & Co.
 Limited 12 Moorgate, London, EC2R 6DA.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 For your security, communications may be taped and monitored.